Chargebacks, Payments

 If you can provide the required matching data elements for two of those transactions, Verifi will review the data and stop the dispute from going forward and becoming a chargeback.
 The issuer will be responsible for resolving the cardholder’s dispute, and neither your chargeback rate nor your fraud rate will be affected.

 If the dispute has already become a chargeback and you want to fight it through the representment process, you will need to work with your acquirer to select the qualified transactions with the matching data elements, complete the necessary forms, and submit your data to VROL.
-If your representment is successful, your fraud rate will not be affected, but the chargeback will still count against you.
+Provided the information provided is complete and accurate, the chargebacks will be reversed.
+The transaction will no longer count against your fraud ratio, but will still count against your dispute ratio.

 Conclusion

-While the new compelling evidence requirements are stricter, in some ways, the liability shift back to the issuer is a big change that works in the merchant’s favor.
-It means that if you have the right evidence on your side, there’s no chance that the cardholder can talk their issuing bank into escalating a fraudulent dispute to the arbitration stage.
-By gearing up for CE3.0 and being ready to fight back, you can defend yourself from friendly fraudsters and reclaim even more of your revenue.
+While the new compelling evidence requirements are stricter in some ways, the liability shift back to the issuer is a big change that works in the merchant’s favor.
+It means that if you have the right evidence on your side, there’s no chance that the issuer will choose not to reverse the chargeback.
+By meeting the requirements of CE3.0, you can defend yourself from friendly fraudsters and reclaim even more of your revenue.

 Thanks for following the Chargeback Gurus blog.
 Feel free to submit topic suggestions, questions, or requests for advice to: win@chargebackgurus.com